DESIGN | Can I Have an Island in My Kitchen?

 Minimum kitchen depth - 4230mm

 Peninsulars, in my opinion, are so underrated.
-If your room is just a touch too small to accommodate a decent size island, a peninsular gives you a great alternative that will still provide heaps of space & storage but is simply attached to the wall at one end.
-I think they get a bad rep for being quite outdated because they were popular in the 70s & 80s but with the right style & some gorgeous accessories a peninsular can be just as much a hub of the room as an island.
+If your room is just a touch too small to accommodate a decent size island, a peninsular gives you a great alternative.
+It will still provide heaps of space & storage but is simply attached to the wall at one end.
+I think they get a bad rep for being quite outdated because they were popular in the 70s & 80s but with the right style & some gorgeous accessories, a peninsular can be just as much a hub of the room as an island.

 Minimum kitchen width - 4000mm

 Squashing in an island when it really doesn't fit.

 Squashing an island in when it really doesn't fit.